Galapagos Packing List

 Covid Entry Requirements –In line with Ecuador's mainland entry regulations, NO COVID DOCUMENTATION is required to travel to the Galapagos Islands at this time.
 We do, however, recommend that tourists travel with their proof of vaccination, just in case rules change.
 You can also stay informed with our Ecuador & Galapagos Covid blog post.

-Reservations – it’s a good idea to have a copy of your reservations (cruise, tour, or hotel) on hand – sometimes you’ll be asked to show them at the airport.
+Reservations – it’s a good idea to have a copy of your reservations (cruise, tour, or hotel) to hand – sometimes you’ll be asked to show them at the airport.

 Insurance documents – take them along with you and keep the emergency numbers to hand just in case you have an emergency.
-We strongly recommend either medical or full travel insurance so you can travel with peace of mind.
+Although not obligatory, we do strongly recommend medical or full travel insurance so you can travel with peace of mind.

 Cash – on arrival the $200 per person Galapagos National Park fee is payable in US $ cash, so go prepared.
 It’s recommended to carry plenty more cash with you too – for souvenirs, meals, tours, tipping, etc. Not all Galapagos businesses accept credit cards, so cash is king.